 student must earn a minimum 70% score on every exam (written and practical) and major assignment in a PHT course.
 Students who do not meet this minimum will be required to re-take the exam or complete other comparable remediation activities, at the discretion of the Course Director; the student whose grade does not meet the minimum must meet with the Course Director within one week to establish an appropriate timeframe for remediation to be completed.
 Upon successful remediation, the original grade will be replaced with a maximum score of 70%.
+A student who receives a second failing grade on a written or practical exam or major assignment will receive a failing grade in the course and be referred to the Academic Performance Review Sub-Committee (APRSC).

-A pattern of low performance (<80%) on multiple exams (written or practical) in a course is an indicator of significant student difficulty requiring additional attention.
-The Course Director may refer students with low performance to the APRSC for a plan of remediation.
+A pattern of low performance (<80%) on multiple exams (written or practical) and/or on major assignments in a course is an indicator of significant student difficulty requiring additional attention.
+The Course Director will refer students with low performance to the APRSC for a plan of remediation.
 Please refer to Academic Performance Review Sub-Committee, Section 5 of this document.